truongbk24/spark-etl/README.md

         + SEND_EMAIL_TO=your_email@gmail.com # the mail use to receive email notification
 6. [DBeaver] (https://dbeaver.io) The tool to connect to clickhouse data analytics.

-Clone the repo and run the following commands to start building the pipeline":
+Clone the repo and run the following commands to start building the pipeline:

 ```bash
 git clone https://github.com/truongbk24/spark-etl/